-Nadya Tolokonnikova is a Russian conceptual artist and political activist known for co-founding the anti-Putinist feminist punk-rock group Pussy Riot.
+Nadya Tolokonnikova is a Russian conceptual artist and political activist.
+She is the founding member of the art collective Pussy Riot, which has been one of the world’s most recent prominent art groups, aiming to focus attention on human rights violations at home and abroad.
 She is also known for a history of political activism with the controversial street art group Voina.

-Shortly after the release in December 2013, she announced the opening of Mordovia office of Zona Prava, a prisoners’ rights NGO, and in September 2014 started the independently owned independent news service, MediaZona, which has since partnered with The Guardian.
-She has spoken before the US Congress, British Parliament, and has appeared on stage with world leaders including Bill Clinton.
-In November 2014 she met with Julian Assange in London and became a board member of his Courage Foundation.
-Tolokonnikova is a Lennon Ono Grant for Peace recipient, and performed the Pussy Riot song “Refugees In” as part of Banksy’s Dismaland exhibition.
+Shortly after her release in December 2013, she announced the opening of Mordovia office of Zona Prava, a prisoners’ rights NGO, and in September 2014 started the independently owned independent news service, MediaZona, which has since partnered with The Guardian.
+She has spoken before the U.S. Congress, British Parliament, and has appeared on stage with world leaders including Bill Clinton.
+In November 2014, she met with Julian Assange in London and became a board member of his Courage Foundation.
+Tolokonnikova is a Lennon Ono Grant for Peace recipient and performed the Pussy Riot song “Refugees In” as part of Banksy’s Dismaland exhibition.

 In 2015, Tolokonnikova and her Pussy Riot bandmate Maria Alyokhina appeared as themselves in Chapter 29 of House of Cards, a popular American television drama series that airs on Netflix.
 In the show, Tolokonnikova and Alyokhina heavily criticized a fictionalized version of Vladimir Putin for corruption, while dining in the White House.